- Not-for-profit, human rights organisation | Shepparton Location.

 - 3 days ex gratia between Christmas and New Year’s Day.

-- Relocation assistance is available for the right candidate.
+- Relocation assistance is also available for the right candidate.

 Please address applications to Ben Wu, People and Shared Services Manager, via email firstname.lastname@example.org.